Ramshah Tomar: Early life and accession

 "These two (Ramshah & Shalivahan) were friends of war and enemies of life, who had made life cheap and honour expensive.
 Battling with valour, Ramshah, his three sons - Shalivahan Singh, Bhavani Singh, Pratap Singh, a grandson - Balbhadr and 300 of his Tomar followers were all martyred.
 Not a single brave man of the Tanwar clan survived the war."

 Owing to their Valour and devotion, Two Chhatris (Memorials) were made by Maharana Karan Singh (grandson of Maharana Pratap) in Rakt Talai for Ramshah Tomar and Shalivahan Singh Tomar.

-Lineage & Descendants
+Tomar Rulers of Gwalior

-Tanwar Descendants of Sohan Singh s/o Anangpal Tanwar, the ruler of Delhi in the 12th century.
+Tanwar dynasty of Gwalior who were Descendants of Sohan Singh s/o Anangpal Tanwar, the ruler of Delhi in the 12th century.